THIS ITCH (THE BLUE NIB: The Write Life)

 encounter, I discovered a headstrong, horse mad little girl from the North of Ireland…very much like

-either; there is the matter of historical conscience.
+either; there is the matter of authenticity and historical conscience.

 How long a book takes to write depends very much on circumstances; writing the novel as part of a

 degree, for instance, ties you to an academic program.
 Other factors include availability of resources,

 expenses, work commitments... and how long the story has been percolating away in your